-- 1. Remove all doors and shoe moldings.
+- 1. Remove all doors and shee moldings.
 Undercut all door casings 1/16" higher than the thickness of the flooring and underlayment to be installed.
-Place a scrap piece of plank and a sheet of underlayment against the door casing to eat as a guide and cut the door casing with a hand saw or power jamb saw set to the correct height.
+Place a scrap piece of plank and a sheet of underlayment against the door casing to act as a guide and cut the door casing with a hand saw or power jamb saw to go the plank and a sheet of underlayment against the door casing to act as a guide and cut the door casing with a hand saw or power jamb saw to go the plank guide and gu